- Flash games are still popular today even though users sometimes face game lags.

 - Click the Processes tab that displays both open applications and background processes.

 - Select third-party software background processes that might be hogging bandwidth, and then press the End task button to close them.

-So that’s how you can reduce Flash game lag in Firefox and other browsers.
+So that’s how you can reduce Flash game lag in Firefox and Chrome.
 Now the games will run quicker and more smoothly than before.